midas-network/covid19-smh-research_resources/README.md

   We produce two contact matrices reflecting the pre-pandemic and pandemic periods and code and data to manually produce contact matrices.

-- [mobility](./disparities/mobility): weekly mobility data at the census tract level from [Kang et al. 2021](https://www.nature.com/articles/s41597-020-00734-5)
+- [mobility](./heterogeneities/mobility): weekly mobility data at the census tract level from [Kang et al. 2021](https://www.nature.com/articles/s41597-020-00734-5)

-For more information, please consult the associated [README](./disparities/README.md)
+For more information, please consult the associated [README](./heterogeneities/README.md)

-More information about the disparities rounds is available on the [COVID-19 Scenario Modeling Hub - Research](https://github.com/midas-network/covid19-smh-research) GitHub repository.
+More information about the heterogeneities rounds is available on the [COVID-19 Scenario Modeling Hub - Research](https://github.com/midas-network/covid19-smh-research) GitHub repository.